potykion/rptp/README.md

 # RPTP

-CLI app for picking random porn actress and search video with it via VK.
+CLI app for picking random pornstar and search video with it via VK.

 # Requirements